TwitchLib/TwitchLib/README.md

 ### Twitch Services
 - FollowerService - Monitors channel for new followers on custom interval and query count values.
 Fires event when new followers are detected.

-### TwitchLibExample
-This project demonstrates a majority of the functionality that TwitchLib allows for.
-Includes a basic UI that has textboxes and buttons that allow for required input in the various functions.
-Supports reading twitch account details from credentials.txt (one per line: username, oauth, channel).

 ### Other Classes
 - ChannelState - Contains channel states for: R9K, SubOnly, SlowMode, BroadcasterLanguage, Channel
 - ChatMessage - Contains Twitch chat message properties: UserID, Username, DisplayName, ColorHEX, Message, UserType, Channel, Subscriber, Turbo